Frequently Asked Questions

 Will my donation qualify for Gift Aid?

 If you are a UK taxpayer and would like Smile Train UK to reclaim tax on all donations you make, you must pay an amount of Income Tax and/or Capital Gains Tax at least equal to the tax that Smile Train UK reclaims on your donation in the appropriate tax year.
 This is currently 25p for every pound you give.
 You must indicate on the donation form that you would like your donation to receive Gift Aid when making the donation.
-Learn more about Smile Train's Gift Aid policy.
+Read our full Gift Aid FAQ for more information on Gift Aid.

 Will I receive an acknowledgement for my donation?